TedHusted/awake/awake.md/awake.md

 * Alien engagement criteria resolved

-Hercules speaks to the council, his voice soft and monotone with undeniable authority, resonating as much in the mind as in the ears of those who hear him.
+Hercules speaks to the council.
+His voice is soft, monotone, and authoritative.
+It resonates in both the minds and ears of his listeners.

 Hercules: Idisi, I would like to start with the last item first.